 - Send billing statements 21 days before the due date

 - Disclose the cost of making minimum payments and the time it will take to pay off the balance with minimum only payments

 - Only charge an over-the-limit fee when the cardholder has opted-in to having over-the-limit transactions processes

-- Not offer tangible incentives, like t-shirts or gifts, in exchange for consumers who sign up for a credit card
+- Not offer tangible incentives, like t-shirts or gifts, in exchange for college students who sign up for a credit card